henriksommerfeld/blog-hugo/content/article/2020-06-14-hugo-developing/index.md

 {{ end }}
 {{</code>}}

 For the "production build", I just minify the code and concatenate the libraries with my custom code into a single file.
-I use [Babel](https://babeljs.io/) from within the Hugo template (available since Hugo xxx) which removes the need for yet another npm script.
+I use [Babel](https://babeljs.io/) from within the Hugo template ([available since Hugo 0.70][4]) which removes the need for yet another npm script.

 When doing code changes I always create a new branch in Git.
-As I described in the last post, anything pushed to master is automatically built and deployed (if build is successfull) to the live site without any tests.
+As I described in the previous post, anything pushed to master is automatically built and deployed (if build is successful) to the live site without any tests.
 By creating a pull request and using [GitHub Actions][1], I can feel confident that I haven't broken anything when the checks are green.

-# bild på master -> new-feature -> PR -> Deploy & Tests -> merge -> master -> deploy ExcaliDraw?
+These are the steps:
+{{<post-svg image="dev-deploy-pipeline-drawing.svg" width="500" use-theme="true" />}}

 When I create a pull request, either through GitHub's web interface or preferably by using their CLI (`gh pr create`), two things happen.
 (1) Netlify deploys a preview of the site (canary release) and (2) GitHub Actions runs my [Cypress](cypress.io/) tests against that deployed site.

 Running the tests against a deployed site (as opposed to a dev server on localhost) transform the tests from function tests to end-to-end tests.
-Before I had this setup I once broke the comments feature (using [Disqus](https://disqus.com/)) by fiddling with [Content Security Policy][2] headers, something I would have caught today when running the tests against a deployed site.
+Before I had this setup I once broke the _comments_ feature (using [Disqus](https://disqus.com/)) by fiddling with [Content Security Policy][2] headers, something I would have caught today when running the tests against a deployed site.

-Since both building + deploying a site and installing Cypress to run the tests take some time, it's great that it can run in parallell.
+Since both building + deploying a site and installing Cypress to run the tests take some time, it's great that it can run in parallel.
 The `yarn install` run in GitHub Actions is typically done before the canary release is deployed by Netlify, so I use an action that waits for a 200 response from Netlify and then run the tests.
 Super happy with this setup!

 ### master-pull-request.yml
 {{<code yml>}}